Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Compatibility and buying guide

-Bolt-on is not automatic.
-The rotor has to match caliper type, rotor size, hat geometry, pad sweep, and wheel clearance.
+Bolt-on isn’t a given.
+The rotor has to match the caliper type, rotor size, hat geometry, pad sweep, and wheel clearance.

 Comparison showing fixed multi-piston calipers versus sliding or floating calipers for brake fitment implications